Semi-universality of CFT$_d$ entropy at large spin: Estimating collision-type interactions in the bulk gas

 The mean free path $l_{mfp}$ of two bulk gravitons can now be estimated as \footnote{This estimate can be performed using the formula $\rho l_{mfp} = \sigma$, and the dimensional estimate $\rho\sim (T \Gamma)^4$, where $\rho$ is the number density of gravitons.}

-The bulk gas is an effectively weakly coupled fluid fluid when its mean free path is larger than the largest length scale of variation that appears in the `fluid stress tensor', which happens to be $\gamma$ in the case of interest.
+The bulk gas is an effectively weakly-coupled fluid when its mean free path is larger than the largest length scale of variation that appears in the `fluid stress tensor', which happens to be $\gamma$ in the case of interest.
 Consequently, collision effects in our gas are negligible when

 (where we have dropped the $\Gamma$ dependence in this estimate, using that $\Gamma$ is of order unity).

 When temperatures are of order unity (as is always the case for the bulk gas when it dominates the ensemble), $\gamma\sim \frac{1}{(\nu_1\nu_2)^{\frac{1}{4}}} \sim (J_1J_2)^{\frac{1}{12}}$ (see \eqref{estimates}), and \eqref{lsfm} turns into the condition